 Overview.
-At August 31, 2022, we had \$8.1 million of unrestricted cash on hand and \$66.0 million of long-term debt.
-At November 30, 2021, we had \$2.8 million of unrestricted cash on hand and \$68.0 million of long-term debt, while at November 30, 2020, we had \$1.7 million of unrestricted cash on hand and \$98.5 million of long-term debt and at November 30, 2019, we had \$1.8 million of unrestricted cash on hand and \$104.0 million of long-term debt.
-We expect that our liquidity going forward will be primarily derived from cash flows from our operations, cash on hand and availability under the Existing Revolving Credit Facility or the New Revolving Credit Facility, as applicable, and that these sources of liquidity will be sufficient to provide us the ability to fund our material cash requirements, as described below, including our planned capital expenditures program, as well as distributions to our equity holders.
-We may need to fund acquisitions or other business opportunities that support our strategy through additional borrowings under our Existing Revolving Credit Facility or New Revolving Credit Facility, as applicable, or the issuance of equity or debt.
+At December 31, 2022, we had \$10.0 million of unrestricted cash on hand and \$48.0 million of long-term debt.
+At December 31, 2021, we had \$5.4 million of unrestricted cash on hand and \$68.0 million of long-term debt, while at November 30, 2021, we had \$2.8 million of unrestricted cash on hand and \$68.0 million of long-term debt.
+We expect that our liquidity going forward will be primarily derived from cash flows from our operations, cash on hand and availability under the Revolving Credit Facility and that these sources of liquidity will be sufficient to provide us the ability to fund our material cash requirements, as described below, including our planned capital expenditures program, as well as distributions to our equity holders.
+We may need to fund acquisitions or other business opportunities that support our strategy through additional borrowings under our Revolving Credit Facility or the issuance of equity or debt.
 Our primary uses of capital have been for the acquisition and development of our oil and natural gas properties.
 We continually monitor potential capital sources for opportunities to enhance liquidity or otherwise improve our financial position.

 Working Capital.
 Our working capital balance fluctuates as a result of changes in commodity pricing and production volumes, the collection of receivables, capital expenditures related to our acquisition and development, and production operations and the impact of our outstanding commodity derivative instruments.
+Excess liquidity was retained at December 31, 2022 in anticipation of fees related to the Spin-Off that were paid in early 2023.

-At August 31, 2022, we had a working capital surplus of \$5.6 million as compared to a surplus of \$4.2 million at November 30, 2021.
-Current assets increased by \$16.5 million and current liabilities increased by \$15.1 million at August 31, 2022, compared to November 30, 2021.
-The increase in current assets in 2022 was due to an increase of \$12.7 million in revenue receivable primarily due to our higher oil and natural gas revenue and a \$5.3 million increase in the cash balance, which was partially offset by a decrease of \$1.5 million in our commodity derivative assets due to change in fair value resulting from an increase in oil prices.
-The change in current liabilities in 2022 was primarily due to an increase of \$9.2 million in accounts payable and accrued liabilities primarily as a result of increased development activity and an increase of \$5.9 million in derivative instruments as a result of future oil price increases.
+At December 31, 2022, we had a working capital surplus of \$17.7 million, compared to a deficit of \$4.2 million at December 31, 2021.
+Current assets increased by \$18.2 million while current liabilities decreased by \$3.7 million at December 31, 2022, compared to December 31, 2021.
+The increase in current assets in 2022 as compared to 2021 was primarily due to an increase of \$10.8 million in revenue receivable primarily due to higher oil and natural gas revenue, an increased cash balance of \$4.7 million and an increase of \$2.1 million in our commodity derivative instruments due to the change in fair value as a result of more advantageous hedge instruments in place at December 31, 2022.
+The change in current liabilities in 2022 as compared to 2021 was primarily due to an increase of \$9.5 million in accounts payable and accrued liabilities primarily as a result of increased development activity offset by an decrease of \$13.0 million in derivative instrument liabilities as a result of forward oil price decreases and more advantageous hedge instruments in place at December 31, 2022.